-An excerpt from IrishCentral Founder Niall O’Dowd’s new book A New Ireland which tells of the incredible role that gay women played in the 1916 Easter Rising and how they were airbrushed out of history.
+An excerpt from IrishCentral founder Niall O’Dowd’s book A New Ireland, which tells of the incredible role that gay women played in the 1916 Easter Rising and how they were airbrushed out of history.

 “The light of evening, Lissadell,